2010 Tour de Romandie

-The 2010 Tour de Romandie (64th Edition) cycling road race started on 27 April and finished on 2 May in Switzerland.
-It was the 6th event in the 2010 UCI ProTour, and the 13th event in the World Calendar.
+The 2010 Tour de Romandie was the 64th edition of the Tour de Romandie cycling road race and the sixth event of the 2010 UCI ProTour.
+It started on 27 April in Lausanne and finished on 2 May in Sion.
 The race winner had been declared as Alejandro Valverde, who won the final stage to take the race by 11 seconds.
-However, some four weeks after the end of the race the UCI placed Valverde under a two-year suspension for his involvement in the 2006 Operación Puerto doping case, which was backdated to, and involved removal of all his results since, 1 January 2010.
-Simon Špilak was thus promoted to winner of the event.
+However, some four weeks after the end of the race, the UCI placed Valverde under a two-year suspension for his involvement in the 2006 Operación Puerto doping case, which was backdated to, and involved removal of all his results since, 1 January 2010.
+Simon Špilak was thus promoted to the winner of the event.

-Pre-Race Favourites
+Pre-race favourites

 Roman Kreuziger – the defending champion – was considered a heavy favourite.

 2010 pre-race favourites included 2009 champion, Roman Kreuziger of as well as teammate Ivan Basso.
-Denis Menchov of Russia is also a favourite.
+Denis Menchov of Russia was also a favourite.

-While not a favourite to win overall, local Alexandre Moos has a lot going for him as this will be his 12th and final Tour de Romandie.
+This was local Alexandre Moos's 12th and final Tour de Romandie.

 Teams

-There are 20 teams for the 2010 Tour de Romandie.
-They are:
+Twenty teams participated in the race.